 For your child, baptism: marks the start of a journey of faith, which involves turning away from the darkness of self-centredness, turning towards Christ and becoming a member of the local and worldwide Christian family.

-Baptism is a 'sacrament': a visible sign of God's love.
+Baptism is a visible sign of God's love.
 In baptism, we are thanking God for his gift of life and publicly acknowledging his love.
 We are acknowledging that we all need to turn away from the darkness of evil and to make a new start with God.

 When you bring your child for baptism, you will be asked to declare publicly on behalf of your child that you believe in God and that you will bring your child up to follow Jesus.